 Pour warm cooked apples and cinnamon mixture into the center of the puffed pancake.
 Sprinkle the top with powdered sugar and cut into pie slices to serve!

 If apples are not an option for you for this dish, not to worry!
-We have both sweet and savory options for you:
+We have both sweet and savory ideas for you:

 You can enjoy this puffed pancake for breakfast, especially on National Pancake Day!